LEARN MORE

 Higher Ground Emergency Shelter for Youth ages 12-17

-If you are a youth or know a youth who does not have a safe place to sleep tonight or in the near future, please contact our crisis hotline at 1-877-833-3689.
-Youth are able to stay in our shelter, a licensed child caring institution, with 24-hour supervision by trained staff for up to 3 weeks.
+If you are a youth or know a youth who does not have a safe place to sleep, please contact our hotline at 1-877-833-3689.
+Youth are able to stay in our shelter, a licensed child caring institution, with 24-hour supervision by trained staff for up to 21 days.
 Youth work with a case manager to remain in school, build life skills, connect to counseling and other supportive services, learn healthy coping skills, and determine a long-term housing plan.

-• Emergency Shelter Services: An unaccompanied minor shelter at the Kevin J. Moody Youth Home.
-The shelter is for minor youth who have left home or have been asked to leave home, short term (up to 21 days) emergency shelter is available while family reunification or alternative safe housing is secured.
-Contact the crisis hotline at 517-882-7217 or toll free at 1-877-833-3689 to inquire about bed availability.
+Emergency Shelter Services: An unaccompanied minor shelter at the Jackson Home.
+The shelter is for minor youth who are without safe, stable, and appropriately supervised housing, short term (up to 21 days) emergency shelter is available while family reunification or alternative safe housing is secured.
+Contact the hotline toll free at 1-877-833-3689 for more information.

 Learn More

-For youth who can’t go home and can’t afford a place of their own, Crossroads offers a structured housing program.
-Youth and young adults can reside in the shelter for up to 18 months where they work closely with a case manager to create a long-term housing plan, improve social & emotional health and well-being, build positive, permanent connections with caring adults in the community, and increase life skills.
-Youth will work to obtain, maintain, and increase income, learn how to budget, better understand what it takes to have a positive relationship with future landlords, and become self-sufficient.
+For youth who cannot return home after their 21-day Higher Ground stay and can’t afford a place of their own, Crossroads offers a structured housing program.
+Youth and young adults can reside in the shelter where they work closely with a case manager to create a long-term housing plan, improve social & emotional health and well-being, build positive, permanent connections with caring adults in the community, and increase life skills.

 Learn More